kilgarenone/sametable-website/blog/how-i-built-my-first-saas.md

 2. Choose one of the **email service providers**.

-   There are many email services who offer a free-tier plan offering a limited number of emails you can send per month/day for free.
+   Many email services offer a free-tier plan offering a limited number of emails you can send per month/day for free.
 When I started exploring this space for Sametable in October 2019, Mailgun stood out to be a no-brainer&mdash;It offers 10,000 emails for free per month!
 But, sadly, as I was researching for this section write-up, I learned that it no longer offers that.
 Despite that, though, I would still stick to Mailgun, on their [pay-as-you-go](https://www.mailgun.com/pricing) plan: 1000 emails sent will cost you 80 cents.

    If you would rather not pay a cent for whatever reason, here are two options for you that I could find: